Biden to get roasted at White House journalists’ dinner

 As in previous years, a prominent comedian will perform, this time “Daily Show” correspondent Roy Wood Jr.

-The occasion is meant to celebrate the constitution’s First Amendment guaranteeing free speech – and a free press.
+The occasion is meant to celebrate the constitution’s First Amendment guarantees of free speech – and a free press.
 However, the jokes tend to get the headlines.

 Wood, speaking to CBS News, said the two aspects are mutually reinforcing.